 For example, while formatting is not prescribed, councils should design rates notices to be accessible and easy to understand.
 Councils with diverse communities should consider translating key information on rates notices into relevant languages.
+Office of Local Government

 Some important information to highlight prominently on, or with, notices includes: